 They Can Label Their Emotions

 Labeling emotions is an important social-emotional milestone in early development.
-Knowing what it means to be mad, sad or afraid, or the subtle difference frustrated and angry, is an essential part of emotional intelligence.
+Knowing what it means to be mad, sad or afraid, or the subtle difference between frustrated and angry, is an essential part of emotional intelligence.
 Let’s say your toddler is having a playdate and runs to you because a friend is playing with a toy they want.
 Hearing them say “I’m mad at Ella!” may initially evoke the urge to shut it down, but this declaration is actually a positive sign of emotional labeling.

 They Show Early Signs of Empathy